Mireiaandueza/Spatial_Analysis/README.md

 Data used for this project were generated in the Epithelial Carcinogenesis group at the CNIO.
 These were Visium 10X Genomics Spatial Transcriptomics data generated with pancreatic samples of a GEMM.
 Data is not publicly available in this repository.
+## Pipeline

+The following figure illustrates the pipeline and makes easyer the understanding of script organization:

 ## Scripts